 Our checklist includes:

 Life: Arrange with work.
 Pay bills.
 Find cat sitters.
 Find emergency back-up cat sitters.
 Plant sitters.
 Change cell phone data plans.
 Find health insurance.
-Dental appointments.
-Doctors appointments.
+Make advance dental appointments – fix anything iffy.
+Make advance doctors appointments.
 Vet appointments.
 Make arrangements to forward mail.
 Give contributions to organizations that support the CDT, PCT, and beloved places and landscapes.
 Update blog.

 Trail: Confirm a resupply person.
 Choose resupply points.
 Gather resupply boxes.
 Buy food for ~2,000 miles.
 Update first aid kits.
 Replace worn out gear.
 Modify gear.
 Buy 10 pairs of shoes.
 Update passports.
 Order maps.
 Sort food and gear for resupply boxes.
 Sort maps and route beta.
 Pick a southern terminus to start from.
 Figure out how to get there!

 At this point in the process, when someone asks me how do you hike a long-distance trail my answer is, “Spreadsheets and index cards.”
 But soon the answer is more likely to be, “One foot in front of the other.”

 Having done this previously (:-)), we’ve become MUCH more efficient with the preparation process.
 Now we even have instructions for ourselves on how to prepare for future long hikes.

 It’s early March and our 40 resupply boxes (20 for Marmot, 20 for Gabriel) are 80% ready!
 We just need to figure out where we are mailing them to (POs vs. motels), add in maps, trail beta, a few more pairs of shoes and water bladders.
 We’ve got most of our gear and are waiting for our REI dividends to come so we can pick up the rest (water bladders and shoes).

 This week feels like we made BIG progress as we settled on a start date!: Wednesday, April 23.